-Site Reason screening was unable to rule out LSE Status of any related proposal and project level HRA Review of project level HRA and related Natural England comments Conclusion 18/10/2015) confirms that all concerns have been addressed by the HRA, that its conclusions are based on actual stone curlew records (as opposed to the 1995-2006 buffer), and that LSE on Breckland SPA can be ruled out.
+Site Reason screening was unable to rule out LSE Status of any related proposal and project level HRA Review of project level HRA and related Natural England comments Conclusion actual stone curlew records (as opposed to the 1995-2006 buffer), and that LSE on Breckland SPA can be ruled out.
 No mitigation measures for disturbance and other urban edge effects were specified in the HRA or Natural England comments.
-Red Lodge SA9(b) Land east of Red Lodge (north) - 140 units housing b) Land east of site (southern part) is of site (southern part) is within the 1,500 m of of site (southern part) is developer, covering this site A project level HRA covering sites SA9(b) and SA9(c) ruled out an adverse effect on Breckland SPA, on the basis that the nearest part of the SPA (to the east) was found sub-optimal for stone curlew given the existing environmental factors.
+Red Lodge SA9(b) Land east of Red Lodge (north) - 140 units housing Approximately two thirds of site (southern part) is within the 1,500 m of components of Breckland SPA designated for stone curlew.
+Project level HRA dated May 2013 prepared on behalf of developer, covering this site and adjacent SA9(c).
+This part of the site was removed from the planning submission so does not benefit from planning permission.
+A project level HRA covering sites SA9(b) and SA9(c) ruled out an adverse effect on Breckland SPA, on the basis that the nearest part of the SPA (to the east) was found sub-optimal for stone curlew given the existing environmental factors.
 The project level HRA also relied on mitigation included within development proposals to restore an area outside of but directly adjacent to Breckland SPA.
 This mitigation land is intended to offset the development's potential to result in minor avoidance effects on stone curlew nesting on functionally linked habitat outside of the SPA by providing new habitat that could support nesting attempts outside the SPA but functionally linked to it.
 However, the northern part of the jointly assessed site now covered by allocation SA9(b) is not within 1,500 m of a 1 km grid square having 5 or more stone curlew nesting attempts during 2011-2015 (or during 1996-2005) so this mitigation may not be required for allocation SA9(b) in any case.
-Natural England (letter to FHDC dated 11/7/2013) confirmed that the proposal is not likely to have a significant effect on Breckland SPA and stipulated certain conditions (email to FHDC dated 13/12/2013) for the proposed habitat restoration scheme to benefit stone curlew, namely that if the mitigation site is not Project level HRA has ruled out adverse effects on stone curlew within Breckland SPA and the site is not within the 1,500 m buffer around functionally linked nesting attempts grid squares outside of Breckland SPA.
+Natural England (letter to FHDC dated 11/7/2013) confirmed that the proposal is not likely to have a significant effect on Breckland SPA and stipulated certain conditions (email to FHDC dated 13/12/2013) for the proposed habitat restoration scheme to benefit stone curlew, namely that if the mitigation site is not used for additional stone curlew nesting on average 4 years in 10 then additional mitigation measures must be delivered, e.g. a nest plot on arable land on suitable soils outside the SPA.
+Project level HRA has ruled out adverse effects on stone curlew within Breckland SPA and the site is not within the 1,500 m buffer around functionally linked nesting attempts grid squares outside of Breckland SPA.
 HRA of SALP can therefore rely on project level HRA; adverse effects on the integrity of Breckland SPA can be ruled out, both alone and in combination.